-Then Chief Minister David Marshall stepped in to help with the negotiations between SBWU and Hock Lee Bus Company.
-The workers initially agreed to go back to work, but Fong Swee Swan, the union secretary, backed out of the initial agreement.
+Then Chief Minister David Marshall attempted to mitigate between SBWU and the Hock Lee Bus Company.
+The workers initially agreed to go back to work, but Fong Swee Swan, the union secretary, backed out of the agreement.6

-As a result, the negotiation fell through and the strikes continued.
-On 11 May 1955, the police were forced to use high-pressure water jets to disperse the angry protestors.
+With negotiations failing, strikes continued.
+On 11 May 1955, the police used high-pressure water jets to break up the angry mob.7